 Dynamic memories are more complicated to drive than static ones... we have rows and columns and banks and refresh cycles to take care of.
 But SDRAMs are compelling thanks to their high-speed and low cost per bit.

 So what we need is a way to access an SDRAM, but with the ease of use of a static memory.
 That's why memory controllers are created.
-They act as translation layers: on one side, they provide to the user an easy to use memory interface, and then make the dirty work to drive the real SDRAM signals.
+They act as translation layers: on one side, they provide the user an easy to use memory interface, and then do the dirty work to drive the real SDRAM signals.